Firm Profile > Eyad Reda Law Firm > Riyad, Saudi Arabia

 Eyad Reda Law Firm > Firm Profile

-Eyad Reda Law Firm (“ERLF”), a well-established law firm with a seamless combination of Saudi law and Sector specialist expertise across different practice areas, transactional oriented, strong dedicated and knowable team and support officers with a strong corporate, commercial, regulatory and litigation experience what makes our firm the choice of most repeatable entities operating in Saudi Arabia.
+About us: Eyad Reda Law Firm (“ERLF”), a well-established law firm with a seamless combination of Saudi law and Sector specialist expertise across different practice areas, transactional oriented, strong dedicated and knowable team and support officers with a strong corporate, commercial, regulatory and litigation experience what makes our firm the choice of most repeatable entities operating in Saudi Arabia.

 We directly interact with our clients of both private and government entities on daily basis to provide the best service to our clients, including the Saudi Ministry of Justice (MOJ), Saudi Arabian General Investment Authority (SAGIA), Saudi Arabian Monetary Agency (SAMA), the Capital Markets Authority (CMA), the Ministry of Commerce and Investment (MCI), Public Investment Fund (PIF), Ministry of Labor (MOL) Ministry of Finance (MOF) and Judicial entities, and many other regulatory entities in Saudi Arabia.

 What sets ERLF apart from other law firms in Saudi Arabia is that we serve the full spectrum of our clients’ legal needs across different practice areas with full understanding of their businesses.
 Our experienced lawyers are dedicated and committed.

 We are very committed to the ambitious plans for Saudi Arabia envisioned by Vision 2030 and the National Transformation Plan.
 Quality and value are among our core values and we strive to embed a them in our mindset.

 We maintain an unrelenting focus on Saudi Vision 2030, Integrated with our firm experience rollout of quality and value excellence that empowers firm to identify unique services and remarkable performance.